ratpack/ratpack/ratpack-manual/README.md

 * Headings should be in title case, e.g. "Unit testing handlers" rather than "Unit Testing Handlers".
 * Proper names should be capitalized, e.g. "You can test Ratpack with Groovy and Spock" rather than "You can test ratpack with groovy and spock".
-* File or directory names should be italicized, e.g. "The handler renders a template called *index.html*".
+* File or directory names and literal URLs should be italicized, e.g. "The handler renders a template called *index.html*", "Point your browser at *http://localhost:5050/*".
 * Maven artifact names should be italicized, e.g. "Groovy support is included in the *ratpack-groovy* package".
 * Class, variable and method names should be rendered as code, e.g. "The `Handler` interface has a single method – `handle(Context)`".
 * Literal values such as *true*, *false*, *null* or *"a string"* should be italicized.